Pagwin-Fedora/resource_killer/README.md

 # resource killer
-this is a program that allows for systematic resource consumption
+this is a program that allows for systematic resource consumption, for some reason it only works when using the debug compilation target lol